run2bizdocs/documentation/en-us/docs/run2biz-platform/additional-features/project-management/simple-agile-management/simple-agile-management.md

-Title: Simple Agile Management
+Title: Tasker Agile Management

-# Simple Agile Management
+# Tasker Agile Management

-CITSmart Simple is a functionality of the CITSmart that allows the easy and agile management of activities.
+4biz Tasker is a functionality of the 4biz that allows the easy and agile management of activities.
 It was created to manage projects in the simplest way, with resources to organize, monitor and delegate the activities among the members of your team or individually.

-Simple is based on the Kanban methodology, it's visually organized in a framework with cards that indicate the flow progress.
+Tasker is based on the Kanban methodology, it's visually organized in a framework with cards that indicate the flow progress.

-In the Simple workspace, activities are inserted and grouped by projects (in Simple called Workspace), task pane (in Simple called Sprint) and finally tasks, which can be in groups of cards.
+In the Tasker workspace, activities are inserted and grouped by projects (in Tasker called Workspace), task pane (in Tasker called Sprint) and finally tasks, which can be in groups of cards.

 !!! warning "ATTENTION"